-- The academy vision emphasizes our commitment to breaking down barriers and tackling disadvantage. - Our Behaviour and Welfare Policy defines bullying, including racial, sexual and homophobic, transphobic and biphobic bullying. - Contained within the Behaviour and Welfare Policy, the academy's Anti-Bullying Strategy sets out signs and symptoms of bullying, academy procedures, outcomes and prevention. - The Anti-Bullying Strategy is revisited each school year with pupils and at regular intervals throughout the year. - Incidents of bullying (i.e. Cyber, HBT, Physical, Verbal, Racist, Sexist, Social Exclusion) will be logged on CPOMS by the Pastoral Manager and bullying behaviour or threats of bullying are fully investigated. - The Designated Safeguarding Lead and Pastoral Team Leader review all reported incidents of bullying on a termly basis to look for patterns, and evaluate the effectiveness of actions taken. - All forms of bullying incidents will be reported to the governing body at regular intervals by the Deputy Headteacher (Behaviour, Attitudes & Personal Development).

-- The school is aware of its obligations under the Equality Act 2010 and complies with non-discrimination provisions.
+- The academy vision emphasizes our commitment to breaking down barriers and tackling disadvantage. - Our Behaviour and Welfare Policy defines bullying, including racial, sexual and homophobic, transphobic and biphobic bullying. - Contained within the Behaviour and Welfare Policy, the academy's Anti-Bullying Strategy sets out signs and symptoms of bullying, academy procedures, outcomes and prevention. - The Anti-Bullying Strategy is revisited each school year with pupils and at regular intervals throughout the year. - Incidents of bullying will be logged on CPOMS by the Pastoral Manager and bullying behaviour or threats of bullying are fully investigated. - The Anti-Bullying log records all incidents of bullying linked to the Protected Characteristics. - The Designated Safeguarding Lead and Pastoral Team Leader review all reported incidents of bullying on a termly basis to look for patterns, and evaluate the effectiveness of actions taken. - All forms of bullying incidents will be reported to the governing body at regular intervals by the Deputy Headteacher (Behaviour, Attitudes & Personal Development). - The school is aware of its obligations under the Equality Act 2010 and complies with non-discrimination provisions.
 Where relevant, our policies include reference to the importance of avoiding discrimination and other prohibited conduct. - Sensitive and age-appropriate topics, such as the protected characteristics and challenging prejudice linked to them, are covered through the Personal Development Curriculum, which is delivered by form tutors to all year groups.
-This is enhanced through assemblies and by visits from external agencies. - The academy's Protected Characteristics Improvement Plan outlines strategies in place to support each protected characteristic and they are measured through a termly Impact Summary Report. - Our adverts and application monitoring ensures we eliminate unlawful discrimination of recruitment to ensure we employ staff from a wide background that reflects our school community.
+This is enhanced through assemblies and by visits from external agencies.

+- The academy's Protected Characteristics Improvement Plan outlines strategies in place to support each protected characteristic and they are measured through a termly Impact Summary Report. - Our adverts and application monitoring ensures we eliminate unlawful discrimination in recruitment to ensure we employ staff from a wide background that reflects our school community.